-Cocaine has a high potential for abuse because it creates intense cravings that develop immediately after the negative after-effects of the previous use subside.
-Individuals can easily build a tolerance to cocaine, causing them to consume larger amounts of the substance to experience the same “rush.”
-Users who consume higher doses of cocaine may suffer from paranoia, high blood pressure, cardiac arrest, strokes, and possibly death.
+Cocaine has a high potential for abuse because it creates intense cravings that develop immediately once the negative after-effects of the previous use subside.
+As a result, individuals can easily build a tolerance to it, later causing them to consume larger amounts of the substance to experience the same “rush.”
+Moreover, users who consume higher doses may suffer from paranoia, high blood pressure, cardiac arrest, strokes, and possibly death.

 - Lung damage

 - Cardiac arrest or disturbances in heart rhythm